makeplans/terms/TOS.md

 Data in *the account* can be stored after the account is deleted if required by law.

+*End-customers* can request data export and deletion by contacting *the client*.
+Data deletion is depending on applicable laws such as data retention requirements for financial and health data.

 <h4>Service usage</h4>

 All usage of *the service* must comply with laws in the country of *the client*.
 If *the account* is used to send spam or in any other way abused it can result in limited access or deactivation of the *the account*.